Your County Office Team

 Julie is a keen camper and has spent the night under canvas at Tan Hill in the snow and she also likes to utilise her YFC skills by competing at Ripley Show in the baking and handicraft sections.
 She’s keen to see YFYFC continue to thrive and develop.

 Karen Wasden aka Dash – Field Development Officer & County Co-Ordinator

 Karen started in YFC when she was 10 years old at Catterick YFC and has never left since.
 Whilst being in Catterick YFC she was Club Chairman for two years, a keen stock judge and went to National to compete in Floral Art.
-She left her in age membership as Cledales District Chairman and now works in County Office two days a week.
+She left her in age membership as Cledales District Chairman and now works in County Office three days a week.

 Karen is well and truly YFC at heart.
 She can be often seen at YFC events behind the bar or at your club’s AGM doing DBS checks and helping your club and members develop.

 Sarah Todd – County Marketing & Press Officer

 Writing up reports for the local newspaper while a member of Kirkbymoorside YFC inspired farmer’s daughter Sarah to become a journalist.
 She is well-known in the county as the former editor of Yorkshire Life magazine as well as being one of the Yorkshire Post’s most popular columnists.
 She also writes for national newspapers and magazines (including Farmers Weekly!).

 Sarah’s teenage children are young farmers.
 She’s keen to help spread the word about YFYFC and happy to talk to clubs about how to send press releases out and how members can be a bit more switched-on about getting their message across.